-More speakers for Completing the Picture 2019 Scotland to be announced soon.
+More Completing the Picture 2020 Speakers to be announced soon

 Strategic Service and Workforce Policy Analyst and Development Specialist